Should I report violations to my supervisor, security or Human Resources and let them deal with it?

 How is my anonymity maintained?

-EthicsPoint does not trace phone calls or use Caller Identification.
+EthicsPoint does not trace phone calls or use Caller ID.
 EthicsPoint does not generate or maintain internal connection logs containing Internet Protocol (IP) addresses.
-Reports from your computer would come through a secure Internet portal which does not trace or show user screen names.
-EthicsPoint also removes Internet addresses to ensure that anonymity in the EthicsPoint system is maintained.
+Reports from your computer come through a secure internet portal, which does not trace or show user’s screen names.
+EthicsPoint also removes internet addresses to ensure that anonymity in the EthicsPoint system is maintained.

-Please note that if you are accessing the Phillips 66 Ethics HelpLine from a PSX computer or through PSX systems, Phillips 66 reserves the right to monitor, access and disclose all information sent through or stored in this computer system, to the extent permitted under applicable local law.
-If you feel uncomfortable making a report on your work PC, you have the option of using the toll-free telephone HelpLine or a PC outside our work environment (such as one located at home, an Internet café, at a friend's house, etc.) to access the EthicsPoint secure website.
+Please note that if you are accessing the Phillips 66 Ethics HelpLine from Phillips 66 computer or through Phillips 66 systems, Phillips 66 reserves the right to monitor, access and disclose all information sent through or stored in this computer system, to the extent permitted under applicable local law.
+If you feel uncomfortable making a report on your work PC, you have the option of using the toll-free telephone help line or a PC outside your work environment (such as one located at home, an internet café, at a friend's house, etc.) to access the EthicsPoint secure website.